-was born and raised in a small rural town in the South Carolina mountains where his appreciation of the outdoors was born, he grew up hunting and exploring the South Carolina pines where winters were spent either hunting or in a sleeping bag beside a campfire in the middle of the woods after a ballgame and summers were spent fishing the rivers by canoe or the banks of the local lakes.
+Ray was born and raised in a small rural town in the South Carolina foothills where his appreciation of the outdoors was born.
+He grew up hunting and exploring the SC pine forests where winters were spent often in a sleeping bag curled up by a fire deep in the woods after a Friday night ballgame.
+Summers were spent floating creeks via canoe fishing a day away.

-As an adult he lived in Charlotte and Little Rock prior to making his way to the Dallas where city life left him missing the outdoors and the woods a welcome retreat.
-These days he continues to develop new skills both modern and primitive and has completed all courses at the Texas Survival School he excels at fire making and primitive traps.
-Additionally he enjoys spending time with his family in the woods whether it be under a tarp or on horseback, his wife and son have also attended classes at Texas Survival School
+As an adult he lived in both Charlotte and Little Rock prior to making his way to Dallas where city life had left him missing the outdoors and the peaceful retreat of the outdoors.
+These days he continues to develop new skills both modern and primitive and has completed all courses offered at the Texas Survival School.
+He excels at both fire making and primitive trap builds.
+Additionally he enjoys spending time with his family in the woods whether it be under a tarp or on horseback.
+His wife and son both often attend our classes at TSS.

-Eric grew up in the Northern Californian mountains where he learned to love the outdoors thru trout fishing in small creeks, hiking in the mountains, and by making homemade crawfish traps.
-When he was a teenager he moved to Garland, Texas and continued his love for the outdoors by fishing in the many lakes the state has to offer.
-He started learning primitive and modern survival skills by taking courses at schools such as the Patriot Survival School, where he became an instructor.
-Eric continues to spend the majority of his free time in the woods practicing both, primitive and modern survival skills, and testing all types of gear and equipment.
-Eric is well versed in constructing both, modern and primitive shelters, Land Navigation .
-Eric is also an avid hunter and practices bow hunting and tracking.
+Eric grew up in the northern California mountains where he learned to love the outdoors through trout fishing in small creeks, hiking in the mountains, and making homemade crawfish traps.
+When he was a teenager he moved to Garland, Texas and continued his love for the outdoors by fishing the many lakes the state has to offer.
+He started learning primitive and modern survival skills by taking courses at schools such as Patriot Survival where he later became an instructor.
+Eric continues to spend the majority of his free time in the woods practicing both primitive and modern skills as well as testing all types of survival related gear.
+Eric is well versed in constructing both modern and primitive shelters and is our resident land navigation authority.
+Additionally Eric is an avid hunter and practices tracking and bow hunting.

 Call Us: +1.2148830163